If you—like so many of us—are resolving to eat healthier, you’re not alone.

 But where to start?
 While cleaning up your diet can seem daunting, it’s easier than you think if you stick to these healthy-eating tips that stand the test of time.
-Here’s how to start eating healthy, and stick with your new eating plan for years to come:

 Choose Color Over Calories

 Do you think our ancestors counted calories or macronutrients?
 No!
 The next time you cook or plate your food, think about how colorful your plate is.
 Instead of counting calories, aim for three different colors on your plate.
 This helps foster a healthy relationship with food, while putting nutrients ahead of calories.